 What does it feel like to be in the flow?

 by guest author Alys Titchener, author of the poetry blog Squashed Mosquito, in honour of Blog Action Day 2010 | Water Blog Action Day is an annual event held every October 15 that unites the world’s bloggers in posting about the same issue on the same day with the aim of sparking a global discussion and driving collective action.
 What does it feel like to be in the flow?
 I came across this question on facebook today.
 Brilliant question!
-One thing I can point to right now is, it … [Read more...]
+One thing I can point to … [Read more...]

 Following the threads of life and honouring one’s energy levels

 I'm getting into the flow of getting into the flow.
 It's a magical, scary way to operate.
 Like yesterday.
 On the bus from Roseneath, cruising into town at about 5pm for a 6:30pm yin yoga class at Hot Yoga.
 I knew had time to spare, but I didn't know where I was going and what I was going to do… and as I sat in that space on the bus I was surprised to see that it felt vulnerable.
 Like I was free-falling.
-I knew I was putting myself in the hands of Grace, and who knew where that … [Read more...]
+I knew I was putting myself in the hands of Grace, and who knew where that might … [Read more...]

 What yoga can teach us about opening to the flow of life